 Communication research topic can be very broad.
 It includes different aspects of communication like verbal, non-verbal and written.
 In this...Read More

 The major characters in the comedy “The Merchant of Venice” include Shylock, Portia, Antonio, and Bassanio.
 Shylock is one of the most unforgettable characters in Shakespeare’s oeuvre, while Portia is also one of the most important among the diverse women characters portrayed in Shakespeare.

 Shylock has been shown as the mocked figure of the Jewish stereotype with a fractured sense of values.
-But it is Shylocks very own values that have been turned around and put against him in this whole mocking trajectory of his character.
-Shylock has been made the antagonist not but almost oddly enough, placed against a very limiting back drop of people who are against him.
+But it is Shylock’s very own values that have been turned around and put against him in this whole mocking trajectory of his character.
+Shylock has been made the antagonist not but almost oddly enough, placed against a very limiting backdrop of people who are against him.

 The concern is more of Bassanio than that of the complying and generous friend Antonio.

-But then, with the play ending up merrily with the newly married couples and their friends, it is a well suited plot done in convenience as well as light manner.
-A woman of extreme wit and power would perhaps want a husband who would bring her peace of mind and sweet romance rather than driving extension of any added burden of ambition.
+But then, with the play ending up merrily with the newly married couples and their friends, it is a well-suited plot done conveniently and fairly.
+A woman of extreme wit and power would perhaps want a husband who would bring her peace of mind and sweet romance rather than driving the extension of any added burden of ambition.

 Her high level of wit and application of her resources make her more powerful than any man she could have picked up for herself.
-She is highly unconventional for the age she lives in and also gets to see the loopholes of society without the need to sacrifice her feminine grace in her own way.
+She is highly unconventional for the age she lives in and also gets to see the loopholes of society without the need to sacrifice her feminine grace in her way.